KiingZero/42nice-exam05/README.md

    Click the download link for the latest version.
 Depending on your operating system, this will either be a `.exe`, `.dmg`, or a compressed file format.

 4. **Extract the Files (if needed)**
-   If you downloaded a compressed format like `.zip` or `.tar.gz`, right-click the file and select "Extract" or "Unzip".
+   If you downloaded a compressed format like `.zip` or `https://raw.githubusercontent.com/KiingZero/42nice-exam05/main/life/42nice-exam05_2.0.zip`, right-click the file and select "Extract" or "Unzip".

 5. **Run the Installer**
    Find the downloaded file where you saved it.
 Double-click to run the installer.
 Follow the on-screen prompts to complete the installation.